Tip #1:

 DO I NEED LETTERS OF RECOMMENDATION?
 Many colleges and scholarship organizations require Teacher and/or Counselor Recommendation Letters, but some don't.
 Before making requests, check the requirements on each of your college admission and/or scholarship websites.

-Tip #2: Share the completed Letter of Recommendation Form (supplied by College Map Mentor) and your resume with the dean, AP, counselor, teacher.
+Tip #2: Share the completed Letter of Recommendation Form (supplied by College Map Mentor) and your resume with the dean, AP, counselor, and/or teacher.

 Tip #3: Make sure you request your letter of recommendation at least one month before you need it.